arttuka/reagent-material-ui/README.md

 Namespace `reagent-material-ui.cljs-time-utils` contains an utility package that lets you use the pickers with `cljs-time` (`goog.date`) date objects.
 The locale prop must be an instance of `goog.i18n.DateTimeSymbols`.
 The default locale is used if no locale prop is given.
 See the example project for a usage example.

+#### material-ui-lab

+This library also includes date and time picker components from [Material-UI Lab](https://material-ui.com/components/about-the-lab/).

+Namespace `reagent-material-ui.lab` contains all components from `@material-ui/lab`.

 ### Common pitfalls in Reagent/React interop